cue-lang/cuelang.org/hugo/content/en/docs/tutorial/working-with-a-custom-module-registry/index.md

 }
 ```

-Here we are supposing that the app has gained the ability to limit the amount of concurrency it uses.
-We have altered the schema to add a new `maxConcurrency` field - it is otherwise
-exactly the same as before.
+The schema is unchanged except for the new `maxConcurrency` field.
 {{< /step >}}

 {{< step stepNumber="19" >}}

 Upload a new version of the `frostyconfig` schema:
 ```text { title="TERMINAL" codeToCopy="Y2QgLi4vZnJvc3R5Y29uZmlnCmN1ZSBtb2QgdGlkeQpjdWUgbW9kIHB1Ymxpc2ggdjAuMS4wCg==" }
 $ cd ../frostyconfig
 $ cue mod tidy
 $ cue mod publish v0.1.0
 ```

-We increment the minor version to signify that a backwardly
+We incremented the minor version to signify that a backwardly
 compatible feature has been added.
 {{< /step >}}